 I hid food and ate in secret.

-Binging and purging scared me after I had been doing it for awhile and started throwing up blood, so I stopped and just did it periodically.
+Binging and purging scared me after I had been doing it for awhile and started throwing up blood, so I stopped and just did it periodically (and my best friend's mom walked in on me doing it once – can you say AWKWARD?!).
 Diet pills scared me after my mom had to rush me to Urgent Care because my heart was beating so fast it felt like it was beating right out of my chest (and boy did I get a good lecture from the doctor & my mom!).
-I didn’t like laxatives because well…they required me to always be near a bathroom.
+I didn't like laxatives because well…they required me to always be near a bathroom.

 Fast Forward To The Present